BUMETCS673/seprojects-cs673olf24team5/team.md

 Hi, my name is Rich Frechette, I live in Boston, MA.
 I graduated from Penn State with BS in Electrical Engineering in 2019.
 I am pursuing a masters in Software Development with BU.
 I am a Product/Test Engineer for Analog Devices working on Radio Frequency Testing for semiconductor chips.
 I use LabVIEW and Python to develop automated tests utilizing external measurement and power supply equipment.
 In my previous role I developed similar automated testing using C#.

+My name is Max Zink.
+I'm currently living in North Hollywood, CA. I graduated from Pepperdine in 2022 with a BS in Computer Science and a BA in Theatre.
+I am currently pursuing my masters in software development.
+Over the years, I've used C, C++, Java, Python, Prolog, R, and more recently, Javascript and SQL.
+A few projects I've completed include a compiler that translates assembly language into machine language, written in C++, and a Python-based .WAV player.
+Despite some gaps in my knowledge regarding C# and Javascript, I'm excited to learn from and with my teammates.